nanoy42/django-voting-app/docs/utilisation.rst

 User guide
 ==========

 Normal users have access to the list of votes.
-Eac vote appears in one of three colors :
+Each vote appears in one of three colors :

 * yellow : the vote is ready but has not begun
 * green : the vote is ongoing